DepriPramana/flutter_cubit_infinite_list/README.md

-# flutter_infinite_list
+# Flutter Cubit Infinite List

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an example of Infinite List using Cubit State Management.
+It's influenced by Bloc Infinite List Tutorial from [bloclibrary.dev] (https://bloclibrary.dev/#/flutterinfinitelisttutorial).

 A few resources to get you started if this is your first Flutter project: